docherty/parse-migration-to-managed-services/README.md

 I have been using keen.io for analytics (we need some custom stuff) and didn't use Parse's offering.
 I'll probably move to Flurry for 'vanilla' analytics.
 - Flurry
 - Google Analytics

+## Other research
+I've created a stack of my current choices on [Stack Share](http://stackshare.io/jmdocherty/parse-replacement-managed-service).
+I'll try to keep this up to date with what I decide to use.
+Helpfully, you can drill down into each category to get a list of alternatives.